AlkaWildlife/vydryonline.cz/en_GB/_md_pages/a-10-media-work.md

 position: 10
 layout: two_columns_page
 ---
-Minimally two press conferences and one press release are planned to raise awareness of otter topics – illegal killing and road mortality.
+Press conferences and press release were prepared to raise awareness of otter topics – illegal killing and road mortality.

 # Outputs: